UPB-SysSec/DPYProxy/README.md

 dig wikipedia @127.0.0.1 -p 5533
 ```

-Using some kind of capturing tool like Wireshark, you can inpect the made DNS requests for the selected circumvention strategy.
+Using some kind of capturing tool like Wireshark, you can inspect the made DNS requests for the selected circumvention strategy.
 # Docker

 You can run DPYProxy in a Docker container.
 A standard setting is provided in the `docker-compose.yml` file.
 You can